 Reduction in the value of an intangible asset by prorating its cost over a period of time (generally in multiple accounting periods) is called Amortization.
-Point worth remembering is that it can only be done for intangible assets such as copyrights, patents, trademarks, goodwill, etc. Amortization refers to intangible assets whereas depreciation is for tangible assets.
+Point worth remembering is that it can only be done for intangible assets such as copyrights, patents, trademarks, goodwill, etc. It is used for writing-off intangible assets whereas depreciation is used for tangible assets.

-If related to obligations, it can also mean payment of any debt in regular installments over a period of time.
+If related to obligations, it can also mean payment of any debt in regular instalments over a period of time.
 Home and other loans often talk about such amortization schedules.

-Let us suppose that a company Unreal Pvt Ltd. develops new software and gets a copyright for 30,000,000 and it is expected to last for 3 years.
+Suppose a company Unreal Pvt Ltd. develops new software and gets a copyright for 10000 and it is expected to last for 5 years.

-This will be seen as amortization of the copyright, i.e. writing off the entire copyright’s amount in 3 years over 3 equal installments of 10,00,000 each.
+This will be seen as amortization of the copyright with the straight-line method.
+Writing off the entire copyright’s amount in 5 years over 5 equal instalments.

 Assuming that no contra account was prepared and the reduction was done directly from the intangible asset, the journal entry would be as follows;

 |Amortization Expense A/c||Debit|

 Only to the extent related to current financial year, rest of the amount is shown in the balance sheet as an asset.